 Chesney Wolde is built in the southern part of Hawthorn that forms the Gardiners Creek valley.
 It is here that intensive residential development occurred between the 1910s-1940s.
-On this housing was of the middle or professional classes, their substantial villas sited on larger allotments, representing the ideals of the Garden Suburb Movement.
-In the case of Chesney Wolde, its site is formed by two allotments (allotments 6 & 7) of a residential subdivision of 1914, which subdivided 2.8 hectares of land into 21 allotments on the east side of Berkeley Street.
+10 Much of this housing was of the middle or professional classes, their substantial villas sited on larger allotments, representing the ideals of the Garden Suburb Movement.
+11 In the case of Chesney Wolde, its site is formed by two allotments (allotments 6 & 7) of a residential subdivision of 1914, which subdivided 2.8 hectares of land into 21 allotments on the east side of Berkeley Street.
+12